Alternate ACCESS for ELLs Field Test: Coming to schools in early 2023

 - Take inventory of the test materials that came in your field test box.
 Do you have enough test materials to test all students who are eligible for Alternate ACCESS (this includes students who are in kindergarten)?

 - Order more materials.
 Didn’t get enough materials?
-Beginning on February 7, 2023, add your information to the Additional Materials Order (AMO) form.
+First, check your WIDA member/state page for guidance on ordering more field test materials.
+Depending on your state's guidance, beginning on February 7, 2023, add your information to the Additional Materials Order (AMO) form.
+Note: the AMO form is a Google form and not in WIDA AMS.
 You have until April 10, 2023, to order more materials.
-Note: the AMO form is not in WIDA AMS.
+You may order as many materials as you need, but consolidating your materials requests into as few orders as possible will help with speedier turnarounds.
 The same person who orders additional materials for Alternate ACCESS should order materials for the field test.
 Additional materials will be shipped to the same location that received the initial field test materials shipment.

 - Deliver field test materials (including the handouts that came in your box of materials) to test administrators.
-Find all handouts that came in your box of field test materials, plus a flyer for families (which is in 17 languages and ready for you to download and print), in the Course Resources section of the Alternate ACCESS for ELLs: Administration and Scoring training course in the WIDA Secure Portal.
-Note: Field test handouts will not be included in the training course until September 1, 2022.
+Find digital copies of all handouts that came in your box of field test materials, plus a flyer for families (which is in 17 languages and ready for you to download and print), in the Course Resources section of the Alternate ACCESS for ELLs: Administration and Scoring training course in the WIDA Secure Portal.

 - Schedule your field test sessions.
 Make sure students have enough time, space, and supports.
 A few tidbits about scheduling…

 The field test will be similar in length to Alternate ACCESS.
 As a reminder, each of the four domain tests for Alternate ACCESS (Listening, Reading, Speaking and Writing) can take up to 20 minutes to administer, for a total test time of 80 minutes.
 Keep in mind that depending on the student, test times can be considerably shorter.